 Diagnostic trouble code (DTC) P0012 stands for “Intake (A) Camshaft Position Timing – Over-Retarded (Bank 1).”
-The code indicates that your car’s computer (also called the powertrain control module or PCM) has detected a difference in the desired camshaft position angle and the actual camshaft position angle.
+The code indicates that your car’s computer has detected a difference in the desired camshaft position angle and the actual camshaft position angle.
 More specifically, the condition is set when the PCM detects that the camshaft has remained in a retarded position or that the camshaft timing on Bank 1 is above the maximum retard value.

 The “A” in the P0012 code refers to the intake camshaft in an inline or straight overhead camshaft engine.
 On the other hand, it refers to the intake camshaft on Bank 1 if the engine functions on a V configuration.